-A: The issue is that when you're installing Qt on Mac, on the "Select components" page, you need to expand the list of items and make sure MacOS is checked.
+A: This error can have one of several causes.
+The most common issue is that when you're installing Qt on Mac, on the "Select components" page, you need to expand the list of items and make sure MacOS is checked.
 (By default, it is not checked.)

 If you fail/forget to do this, the symptom is that there won't be any valid kits found.
-In that case, you'll need to delete the folder Qt5.10.0 from your home directory, then reopen the Qt Creator .dmg installer file and go through the installation process again.
+In that case, you'll need to remove the Qt Creator program from your Applications directory, delete any Qt folders from your home directory, then reopen the Qt Creator .dmg installer file and go through the installation process again.
 If you deleted the .dmg, you'll need to redownload it from the Qt web site.

 A: This is a bug with Qt Creator when used with Macs and Xcode 8.